 1. Keep Your Hand Out of the Bag

 This bad habit is actually the catalyst for this post.
 Recently I have found myself (too many times actually) with my hand in a bag.
-It may be a bag of crackers, chips, granola or, even worse, trial mix…with chocolate!
+It may be a bag of crackers, chips, granola or, even worse, trail mix…with chocolate!
 I have been eating mindlessly in a trance, grabbing morsels from inside a bag, and thinking about other things!
-This the absolute worst thing I can do, and it definitely leads to overeating.
+This is the absolute worst thing I can do, and it definitely leads to overeating.
 I know better!

 So what I need to do is take a look at the food label to see what a real serving is, and measure it out!
 And not just visually divide the bag into 12 servings with the belief that I ate 1 or 2 servings, because I probably ate 4 servings!
 In the case of my trail mix, 4 times one serving becomes a whopping 560 calories, 32 grams of fat, 44 grams of sugars and 60 grams of carbohydrates!
+I also need to be aware while eating.
+No more mindless noshing.

 2. Measure It Out Diet Tip